 One study led by Cardiff University researcher Michael O’Donovan identified single nucleotide gene variants (SNPs) associated with schizophrenia.
 As detailed in the journal Nature Genetics, the researchers started with 12 variants, narrowed the list to six after replicating the tests on several thousand study participants and finally identified three SNPs associated with the disease.

-Unfortunately, the variant ultimately found to have the strongest association with schizophrenia – rs1344706 – is not included in 23andMe’s database.
-Yet the SNP’s effects are so small – it increases the chances of schizophrenia by only about 12 percent among people who have the higher risk version – that it offers limited information.
+The variant with the strongest association has a small effect — only increasing the chances of schizophrenia by only about 12 percent among people who have the higher risk version – that it offers limited information.

 The other studies – one from the International Schizophrenic Consortium and one from deCODE and the SGENE Consortium – which appear in the journal Nature opted to look for genetic associations by checking copy number variants, DNA segments with deletions or duplications that can be inherited.